Sino-German Cooperation on Climate Change - Climate Partnership Project

 State of implementation/results

-• With the support of the project, high-ranking experts from China and Germany have been exchanging ideas in six working groups since December 2020 as part of the Sino-German Track II Dialogue (T2D) organized by the National Center for Climate Change Strategy and International Cooperation (NCSC) and the German Environment Agency (UBA).
+• With the support of the Climate Partnership, high-ranking experts from China and Germany have been exchanging ideas in six working groups since December 2020 as part of the Sino-German Track 2 Dialogue (T2D) organised by the National Center for Climate Change Strategy and International Cooperation (NCSC) and the German Environment Agency (UBA).
 The results of the working groups are presented annually at joint events during the UNFCCC Conference of the Parties.

 Latest Update: